 Perform self inspections.

-Walking through your commissary kitchen and food truck once or twice a month will help you identify any potential food safety concerns.
+Walk through your commissary kitchen and food truck once or twice a month.
+Doing this will help you identify any potential food safety concerns.
 You can download self-health inspection forms from your local health department website or ask your health inspector for some of their forms, so you know exactly what areas pose the greatest risk.

 Know your local health codes.